 Street violence appears to be claiming a young person’s life on a daily basis, with some of it hitting a little too close to home.
 This inspires Calvin to call a peace summit in a desperate attempt to negotiate a ceasefire between the bitter rivals, the Vice Lords and the G.D.s.

 In addition to addressing the escalating murder rate, the picture has plenty of its trademark levity.
 One moment, we’re treated to an old-fashioned battle-of-the-sexes.
 Next, there’s a debate over President Obama’s commitment to the black community.
 And the best comic relief comes from trash-talking One-Stop, who has an endless supply of market items for sale: nickel bags of weed, baby pit bulls, and watermelon-flavored fried chicken.

 Directed by Malcolm Lee (The Best Man), Barbershop: The Next Cut is a pleasant surprise because it combines the campy comedy with a serious social agenda.
 Easily the best film in the series, the movie entertains and also delivers a sobering message that’s long overdue.

 Excellent (****).
-Rated R for profanity, sexual references, and mature themes.
-Running time: 128 minutes.
-Distributor: Open Road Films.
+Rated PG-13 for profanity, ethnic slurs, and sexuality.
+Running time: 112 minutes.
+Distributor: New Line Cinema/Warner Brothers.